DavidMacDonald11/Sea-Programming-Language-LEGACY/README.md

 You determine which of the following modes to use with a `--mode=[MODE]` argument.
 Note that `-m=` is equivalent to `--mode=`.
 Only the first character after the `=` is checked and it is case insentive.
 Thus, `-m=Transpile`, `--mode=cKJFLK`, and `-m=i` are all valid.

 ## Interpreting Terminal Input
 Run `sea` and you'll enter the interpreter's terminal interface.
-This provides you with the `sea` interpreter to mess around with, similar to running `python`.
+This provides you with the `sea` interpreter to mess around with, similar to running the `python` command.

+The terminal has unique key commands:
+* `UP/DOWN ARROW` - cycles through previous input line by line
+* `PAGE UP/DOWN` - jumps to the top or bottom of the list of previous input
+* `LEFT/RIGHT ARROW` - moves the cursor within the current line for editing
+* `HOME` or `END` - jumps to the start or end of the current line
+* `INSERT` - toggles on and off insert mode.
+With insert mode, text is replaced as you type rather than inserted
+* `BACKSPACE` - deletes the previous character
+* `DELETE` - deletes the next character
+* `ESCAPE` or `CTRL+C` - exits the terminal

+The terminal has a status bar:
+* `INS: (Y/N)` - displays whether or not insert mode is enabled
+* `Ln y, Col x` - y is the line count, x is the position of the cursor within the current line

-The terminal interpreter has special commands:
+The terminal has unique commands:
-* `debug` - to enable debugging.
+* `debug` - enables debugging
-* `nodebug` - to disable debugging.
+* `nodebug` - disables debugging
+* `debug?` - prints the status of debugging
+* `clear` - clears the terminal
-* `exit` - to exit.
-(Ctrl+C and Ctrl+D also work)
+* `exit` - exits the terminal

 ## Interpreting Files
 Run `sea -m=i -s IN FILES` to interpret Sea files